DanielBonder/sapb1-tnuva-simulation/README.md

 ## ⚠️ Disclaimer – Fair Use Statement

-This project was created strictly for **academic and educational purposes** as part of a university course in Information Systems.
+This project was created strictly for **academic and educational purposes** as part of an Information Systems course at **Tel-Hai College**.
 It is not affiliated with, endorsed by, or officially connected to **Tnuva** or **SAP**.
 References to company names or processes are used for simulation and demonstration only.
 Any potentially copyrighted material has been either removed, reworded, or used under fair use for educational purposes.